“It’s not stress that kills us, it is our reaction to it.”Hans Selye

-- Wellbeing PTO
+- Well-being PTO

 But according to the American Institute of Stress, stress is on the rise.

 Although any focus on well-being is a step in the right direction, these trends tend to talk about well-being on a superficial level.
-I believe what’s creating stress and unease runs deeper than unhealthy snacks, not treating ourselves, and not taking enough vacation.
+I believe that what’s creating stress and unease runs deeper than unhealthy snacks, not treating ourselves, and not taking enough vacation.
 This mainstream wellness model is flawed because we’re still confronted with a depleted self that’s always going to need another snack, another massage, or more vacation.

-Instead what’s more powerful and sustainable for relieving stress is looking at the beliefs that are driving our stressful thoughts and behaviors.
-Consciously and subconsciously.
+Instead, what’s more powerful and sustainable for relieving stress is looking at the beliefs that are driving our stressful thoughts and behaviors, consciously and subconsciously.

 It’s developing a new way of being so that our self-worth and value aren’t tied to how overbooked we are.
-And realizing that the only way to continue to show up, contribute, and make an impact sustainably is to first show up and contribute to ourselves.
-It’s so vital to meet our own needs first that flight attendants remind us every time we fly to first put on our oxygen mask before helping others.
+It’s realizing that the only way to continue to show up, contribute, and make an impact sustainably is to first show up and contribute to ourselves.
+It’s so vital to meet our own needs first that flight attendants remind us every time we fly to first put on our oxygen masks before helping others.

 What’s the solution?

-Instead of waiting for everything to be done before we “do self-care” we infuse self-care into everything that we do.
+Instead of waiting for everything to be done before we “do self-care,” we infuse self-care into everything that we do.
 The mindset shift is seeing self-care as how we do everything.
 It’s how we prioritize our day, spend our time, spend our money, nourish our body, engage with work, connect with others, connect with nature, define our boundaries, speak to ourselves, engage with our mind, process our feelings, express our truths, etc.

-Selfcare is the basis of individual sovereignty.
-In order to own ourselves, we need to be masterful at taking care of mind, body, and spirit so that we can grow, flourish and thrive on our own – irrespective of what’s going on in our world.
-One of my favorite quotes about self-care is one by Audre Lorde who said a few decades ago-but even more relevant today “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”
+Self-care is the basis of individual sovereignty.
+In order to own ourselves, we need to be masterful at taking care of mind, body, and spirit so that we can grow, flourish and thrive on our own, irrespective of what’s going on in our world.
+One of my favorite quotes about self-care is one by Audre Lorde who said a few decades ago (but even more relevant today): “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”